MichalMoudry/microservice-reference-framework/docs/framework/used-sources.md

-# Used sources and literature
+# Použité zdroje a literatura
 ---
 1. RICHARDS, Mark a Neal FORD, 2020.
 Fundamentals of software architecture: an engineering approach.
 First edition.
 Sebastopol, CA: O’Reilly Media, Inc. ISBN 978-1-4920-4345-4.